Digital Marketing

 Treating the Website as a Brochure

-The law firm website is the center of every digital marketing effort.
-Ads drive traffic there.
-SEO rankings point there.
+Your website is the center of everything.
+Ads drive there.
+SEO points there.
 Social media links there.
-Yet many firms treat their website as a digital business card — name, address, practice areas, “call us.”
+But most firms treat it like a digital business card: name, address, “call us.”

 Chasing Every Channel

-Better to dominate two or three channels than to have a thin presence across eight.
-For most legal practices, those priority channels are search (organic and paid), content, and reputation management.
-Everything else is secondary until those are working.
+Dominate two or three channels instead of being thin across eight.
+For most legal practices, those are search (organic plus paid), content, and reputation management.
+Everything else is secondary until those work.

 Ignoring the Client Experience

-Marketing generates the inquiry.
-What happens after matters just as much.
-Firms that take 48 hours to return a phone call, have confusing intake processes, or make prospective clients feel like a number are wasting their law firm internet marketing investment.
+Marketing brings the inquiry.
+What happens next matters equally.
+Firms taking 48 hours to call back, with confusing intake processes, or that make prospects feel like a number are wasting marketing money.

-The best marketing in the world can’t fix a broken client experience.
-Speed of response, in particular, has an outsized impact — studies in the legal industry consistently show that the first firm to respond to an inquiry wins the client a disproportionate share of the time.
+The best marketing can’t fix a broken client experience.
+Speed of response matters most.
+Studies show the first firm to respond wins most of the time.

 No Differentiation

 “Experienced attorneys.”
 “Aggressive representation.”
 “We fight for you.”
-Every law firm says this.
-It communicates nothing.
+Every firm says this.
+It’s meaningless.

 What the Most Successful Firms Get Right

-They treat marketing as an investment with expected returns, not an expense to minimize.
-They track results rigorously and make decisions based on data.
-They invest in their website as a core business asset.
-They produce content that demonstrates genuine expertise rather than checking an SEO box.
-They protect and cultivate their online reputation.
-And they ensure that the client experience from first click to case resolution is cohesive.
+They treat marketing as investment, not cost-cutting.
+They track rigorously and decide based on data.
+They invest in their website as core business infrastructure.
+They write content showing actual expertise, not SEO boxes.
+They protect their online reputation.
+They keep client experience consistent from first click to case closed.

-The legal industry’s digital marketing landscape is competitive, expensive, and constantly evolving.
-But for firms willing to approach it with the same rigor they bring to their legal work, the returns are there.
-The clients are searching.
-The question is whether they’re finding the right firm — or just the one that spends the most.
+Legal marketing is competitive, expensive, and constantly changing.
+But firms willing to bring the same rigor to marketing as they do law work see results.
+Clients are searching.
+The question is whether they find you or the firm that spends the most.

 Topics